In this tutorial, you'll learn how to build an in 110 lines of code. This will be your very first app with Fast Dapp.

 Let's build something together

-In this tutorial we'll build together a revoke.cash alternative.
+In this tutorial we'll build together a alternative.
 We'll list all the approvals an address made and enable the user to remove them in one click.

-In order to all the aprovals made by an address user we'll use the Events component.
+In order to all the aprovals made by an address user we'll use the component.
 The component fetches the events that were emitted on chain and has a callback function to display them.

 In our case we'll pass the following parameters:

-to null as we want to get all approval events emitted from any contract
+address to null as we want to get all approval events emitted from any contract

-, we'll use the standard ERC20 ABI.
+abi, we'll use the standard ERC20 ABI.

-is used for filtering the results.
+args is used for filtering the results.
 The first parameter is the account that approved the spending of the tokens.
 If your address doesn't have previous approvals you can change it to any address.

 If you press render at the top right of the editor, you should see a loading indicator then a list of all the Approval events corresponding to your address.